khdxsohee/Fee-Records-Management-System/README.md

 We've recently added a major new feature: **Confirmation Email**.

 Now You can Securely view an automated Receipt of Studnet Fees Entry in Your Email.
+(Here the confirmation email is sent at my email, You can configure this in your appscript code while in the development.)

 ## 📌 Key New Feature: Pin Password